 Schools and their staff form part of the wider safeguarding system for children.
 Everyone who comes into contact with children and their families and carers has a role to play in safeguarding children.
 In order to fulfil this responsibility effectively, all professionals should make sure their approach is child-centred.
 This means that they should consider, at all times, what is in the best interests of the child.

-(Keeping Children Safe in Education - DfE, 2016)
+(Keeping Children Safe in Education - DfE, 2018)

 This Child Protection Policy is for all staff, parents, governors, volunteers and the wider school community.
 It forms part of the safeguarding arrangements for our school.
-It should be read in conjunction with the Safeguarding Policy, Safer Recruitment Policy, Staff Code of Conduct Policy, Physical Intervention Policy, Anti-Bullying Policy, Behaviour Policy, Health and Safety Policy, Educational Visit Policy, E-safety Policy, Social Media Policy and Photography Policy.
-(Add / delete policies as required) It should also be read in conjunction with Keeping Children Safe in Education (DfE, 2016).
+It should be read in conjunction with the following: